 Turkey poised for first EU budget cut

-MEPs are preparing to withhold up to €80 million from Turkey's EU funds in the first follow-up to last week's EU leaders summit.
+MEPs are preparing to withhold up to €80 million from Turkey's EU funds in the first follow-up to last week's EU summit.

-The budget vote, in the European Parliament in Strasbourg on Wednesday (25 October), is to cut €50 million from Turkey's pre-accession funds for 2018 and to freeze a further €30 million pending improvements to human rights abuses.
+The budget vote, in the European Parliament in Strasbourg on Wednesday (25 October), is to cut €50 million from Turkey's pre-accession funds for 2018 and to freeze a further €30 million pending improvements in the human rights situation.

 Thank you for reading EUobserver!